Response or Comment

 In The Expectations of Consumers, I examine a much-maligned products liability doctrine that attempts to rest manufacturer liability for defective product designs on the expectations of ordinary consumers.
 Although I concur with previous commentators who regard the consumer expectations doctrine to date as both undertheorized and unwieldy in application, I also observe the stubborn refusal of a significant minority of jurisdictions to abandon it.
 Notably, several of these jurisdictions have clung to the doctrine even after the decisive conclusion of the ALI's Restatement (Third) of Torts: Products Liability that consumer expectations are unworthy of recognition as an independent test for design defect.
 After first describing these treacherous waters, I then enter them

 Date of Authorship for this Version

 Kysar, Douglas A., "The Design of Products Liability: A Reply to Professors Henderson and Twerski" (2003).
 Faculty Scholarship Series.
-Paper 457.
+457.